If you bring up the topic of low testosterone (commonly known as low T), you'll likely hear a wide range of theories and opinions.

 There are, however, some risks associated with long-term testosterone use, including the following:

 Bottom line: Testosterone therapy may not be appropriate if you're just feeling a little more run down than usual.
-"Working closely with a trusted medical professional is the best way to determine if it is right for you," Levine says.
+"Working closely with a trusted medical professional is the best way to determine if it is right for you," Huang says.